mutms/moodle-enrol_muprog/README.md

-# Programs enrolment plugin for Moodle™
+# Program enrolment plugin for Moodle™

-This plugin is part of Programs plugins for Moodle™.
+This enrolment plugin is required by [Programs plugins for Moodle™](https://github.com/mutms/moodle-tool_muprog).

+Please note that this plugin does not do anything useful by itself.